ismail-ssss/voicelog/README.md

 A terminal-based voice memo application built with Go and Bubble Tea.

-**Current Version: v1.0.6** - Latest release with automated Linux builds and bug fixes.
+**Current Version: v1.0.6** - Latest release with automated Windows and Linux builds.

 ## Screenshots